Caunes-Minervois: Abbey of St Peter and St Paul

 The Church played a vital role in the security and stability of the early Languedoc and was key to the subsequent development and wealth of medieval Caunes.
-The Abbey at Caunes consists of the great church itself, cloisters & surrounding monastery buildings as well the old Abbot's residence.
+The Abbey at Caunes consists of the great church itself, cloisters and surrounding monastery buildings as well the old Abbot's residence.
 The complex has been referred to as a unique architectural ensemble.
 Throughout Caunes there are remains of the substantial walls of the Abbey enclosure as well as traces of grand buildings, now often lost in the walls of simpler houses.

-Foundation & Growth
+Foundation and growth

 The Abbey of St. Peter & St. Paul was founded by a monk known as Anian or Anianus, a companion of Benedict of Anian in 790.
 Charlemagne confirmed the right to the land in 794 and the church was consecrated between 806 and 820.
 Benedict of Anian, the son of Languedocian nobleman, went on to formulate the strict code of the Benedictine order which was adopted in 817 under an edict from Charlemagne.
 In fact, the Abbey founders soon adopted the order of the Benedictines themselves.

 Effectively, so placed under the direct protection of the king, Charlemagne, the Abbey enjoyed many privileges.
 Charlemagne's heir, Charles the Bald gave substantial gifts of royal (fiscal) land to Caunes in 844.
 Even so, there are records of Caunes being forced to institute lawsuits in 855 and 875 before it was able to regain land taken from it by local landowners.
-As the authority of subsequent Carolingians became rather less respected in parts of the MIDI and Catalonia so it was necessary for the charter to be renewed by Charles the Bald in 875.
+As the authority of subsequent Carolingians became rather less respected in parts of the Midi and Catalonia, and it was necessary for Charles the Bald to renew the charter in 875.
 Similar charters were endorsed in nearby Lagrasse and Saint-Chaffre in 876.
 This stability and many donations from devotees allowed the abbots to procure land & properties.

-In 982 first mention is made of the relics of four early Christian martyrs secured for the Abbey, namely those of Armand (Amand), Luce (Lucius), Audalde and Alexandre (Alexander).
+In 982, first mention is made of relics of four early Christian martyrs secured for the Abbey: those of Armand (Amand), Luce (Lucius), Audalde, and Alexandre (Alexander).
 These are still venerated and processed through the town, the feast day being June 6.
-The relics became objects of pilgrimage and brought further wealth from devotees allowing the Carolingian Abbey to be rebuilt under Abbot William (1021–1059).
+The relics became objects of pilgrimage and brought further wealth from devotees, allowing the Carolingian Abbey to be rebuilt under Abbot William (1021–1059).